Karthika917/Prod-management-client/README.md

 - **Frontend** hosted on Vercel
 - **Backend** hosted on Render

-> Note: Product images are stored in the local `uploads/` folder.
+> Note: Product images are stored in the local `uploads/` folder.For production, a cloud storage solution like Cloudinary is recommended.